ajwhiting007/CapstoneProject-RGC-Controller/README.md

 # Features

 -passes messages from client to server currently.
 Later, this will be the game side that the user connects to with their phone and the QR code.

+# Release Notes

+MS 4: Added testing to the project as well as polished and fixed bugs (i.e. timeout bug)